Pricing

 Why I don't accept insurance.

-In my private-pay practice, we decide how often to meet, what to focus on, and how to move forward, without interference.
+In my private-pay practice, we decide how often to meet and for how long, what to focus on and which modalities and experiences you want in session, and how to move forward, without interference.
 It’s confidential.
 It’s collaborative.
 And it’s yours.

 15 Minute Consult Call: FREE!